 Well, a quality paint or wall coating system, has to breathe.
 It does that by microporous technology.
 This technology allows damp and moisture out but not in.

 When humans exercise, they sweat, its the body trying to cool itself, and this happens with a house.
 But when a human takes a bath, they don’t soak water up like a sponge and that’s how a good quality paint or coating should behave.
 If it does and the paint is applied by professionals, there will no problems at all.

 Now you not only have your ongoing paint maintenance to deal with but deteriorated brick repairs must be done as well.

-If you must go this route then I would suggest that you contact a local masonry repair expert for advice on how to protect external masonry before painting and how to proceed with the painting process.
+If you must go this route then I would suggest that you contact a local masonry repair expert for advice on how to protect external masonry before painting.
+They’ll also be able to advise on how to proceed with the painting process.

 The only way to avoid the above is to either have the house pebbledashed, which is now out of fashion, or to have someone come around every single year and paint it.
 Yearly paining is expensive in the long run, so your best options is to call the Never Paint Again team on (0800) 970 4928.

 We are house painting experts who can show you a much better solution for painting exterior brick walls.
 With us, you’ll not have to paint again for 20 years!